whereby/interns-project/webserver/README.md

 `WHEREBY_INTERNS_PORT` - The TCP port which the server should listen for HTTP requests.
 If not set, port 3000 will be used as default.

+`WHEREBY_INTERNS_DB_URL` - The db url to use when connecting to the database.
+When hosted on AWS, this may be the url to connect to a AWS DocumentDB, which is compatible with Mongo.